The 21st century has to be the greatest time to be alive. Life is easier than it’s ever been.

 Strength training is number three on the list but it is still non-negotiable.

 Bone density and muscle mass decrease with age.
 Unchecked it’s an insidious downward spiral that wrecks quality of life.
 Eventually a lack of strength, endurance and balance make life exhausting and injurious falls an everyday threat.
-The medical term is frailty, and it affects half of those over 65 years old (4).
+The medical term is frailty, and it affects 12% of those over 65, rising to 50% in those over 85 (4).
 But independence and freedom are compromised well before the decline reaches clinical frailty.

 Strength training puts the breaks on muscle and bone loss.
 It can’t stop it completely, but the difference it makes is dramatic.
 Modern life outsources the need to be strong to technology.
 But strength is essential to health and you need to work to keep it.